PUT-PTM/STMwavPlayer/README.md

   <h3> Overview </h3>
    #STMwavPalyer plays songs from SD card using a microcontroler (STM32F407VG).
   <h3> Description </h3>
+  The target of our procjet is to decode ".wav" file uploaded on microSD card and play it by using STM32F4xxx microcontroler.
+STM board is connected with microSD Adapter by SPI.
+We couldn't use SDIO connection because it would cause a conflict with codec's pins.
+STM32F4xxx is also connected with potentiometer, which is using to control volume of music.
+Project was made in cooperation with Marcin Maćkowiak and Kamil Szulc.
   <h3> Tools </h3>
    CooCox CoIDE 1.7.8
   <h3> What is needed </h3>